aneesshameed/VBAArray/README.md

 Sheet1.Range("A1").Resize(UBound(FruitsAsArray), 1).value = Application.WorksheetFunction.Transpose(FruitsAsArray)
 ```

-> Slice an array
+### Slice an array

 Returns a new VBAArray class with items from current array and indexes specified.
 Return type is also a class of VBAArray and hence variable that accept the result should be a type VBAArray class.
+Use negative numbers to specify positions from the end of array.

 ```
 Dim NewFruits As New VBAArray
 Set NewFruits = Fruits.Slice(0, 3)
 ````
 Result NewFruits will be a class of VBAArray.
 NewFruits will be having items of "Mango", "Apple", "Banana"

-> Splice an array
+### Splice an array

 Helps to add or remove items from array.
+Use negative numbers to specify positions from the end of array.

 For all splice example we will consider Fruits array as "Mango", "Apple", "Banana", "Grape", "Orange".

 * Remove an item from Fruits
 ```